ministryofjustice/analytical-platform-visual-studio-code/README.md

 Ollama is a tool that allows you to run open-source large language models (LLMs) locally on your machine.
 It supports a variety of models, including Llama 2, Code Llama, and others.

 Ollama don't currently provide SHA256 checksum for their installation file.
-For now, a checksum was acquired by runing the following comand locally:
+For now, a checksum was acquired by running the following command locally:
 `curl --location --fail-with-body "https://github.com/ollama/ollama/releases/download/v0.1.29/ollama-linux-amd64" | sha256sum`